• Home

 There were two sets of chorros (meaning jets in English).
 The first was smaller, with a shallower pool, but the second set had a huge deep pool and was the most impressive waterfall of the day.

 The waterfall was so pretty!
-It isn’t big in terms of height, but it spans vertically.
+It isn’t big in terms of height, but it spans horizontally.
 Water rushes down the rocky cliff face dripping with greenery, I couldn’t get enough of the view!

 The water was cold but refreshing, nothing like the steaming thermal waters we encountered at another waterfall in the area, Salto de Malacatiupan.